willnorris/willnorris.com/content/posts/2014/the-indie-web-is-the-new-zines.md

 ---
-layout: quote
+type: like
 title: The Indie Web is the new Zines
 date: "2014-10-02T15:43:08-07:00"
 aliases: [/t/4YR1, /t4YR1]
 ---

-I really love these two quotes from Lillian Karabaic's great piece, <cite><a href="http://anomalily.net/the-indie-web-is-the-new-zines/">The Indie Web is the new Zines</a></cite>.
+I really love these two quotes from Lillian Karabaic's great piece, <cite><a class="u-like-of" href="http://anomalily.net/the-indie-web-is-the-new-zines/">The Indie Web is the new Zines</a></cite>.
 They really underscore the importance of the indie web (and ideas like it) to ensuring free speech and diverse opinions: